Since almost all industries are now heavily computer-dependent, network administrators are needed in most companies.

 Network administrators need to understand how to connect devices to form a fast and efficient network.
 Therefore it helps if graduates have experience of running networks on specific network operating systems, perhaps in a school, a university or in a company's IT department.
 You can also apply for industrial placements and summer internships.

-For school leavers, taking a short course in networking or network design (such as those run by Cisco) can be helpful.
-However, exact entry requirements vary from employer to employer.
+For school leavers, taking a short course in networking or network design (such as those run by Cisco) can be helpful but may not be a requirement of all school leaver employers.
 To find out more about getting into IT and technology via a school leaver route, visit the IT and technology section of TARGETcareers, our website aimed at school leavers.

 - IT and technical skills